semtexzv/termineer/server/README.md

 ## Implementation Status

-We have created a comprehensive server implementation for the AutoSWE application that handles:
+We have created a comprehensive server implementation for the Termineer application that handles:

 1. **User Authentication**: OAuth 2.0 flow with Google
 2. **Payment Processing**: Stripe integration for subscription management